kerbydev/Timers-Interrupts-and-Task/README.md

 4. Upload: Run → Debug or Run

 Analysis

-1. Answer: The biggest delay for Task A is 21.006 ms. We measured this using the DWT cycle counter.
-We just checked the time when the TIM2 callback starts, and the time when the task_adc_ready part starts in the main loop.
-The difference between the two times is the delay, and the highest recorded was 21.006 ms.
+1. What is the maximum latency for Task A in your system?

-2. The biggest delay for Task A is 21.006 ms. We measured this using the DWT cycle counter.
-We just checked the time when the TIM2 callback starts, and the time when the task_adc_ready part starts in the main loop.
-The difference between the two times is the delay, and the highest recorded was 21.006 ms.
+- 	The delay for Task A is 21.006 ms. This was measured using the DWT cycle counter by getting the time difference between the start of the TIM2 callback and when task_adc_ready started in the main loop.
+The highest value recorded is 21.006 ms.

+2. If Task B is running when TIM2 interrupt occurs, how does it affect TLatency(Task A)?
+- 	If Task B is running, it will pause because TIM2 is more important (higher priority).
+The CPU will handle the TIM2 interrupt first before going back to Task B. Because of this, Task A can trigger faster, so its delay becomes shorter.

+3. Calculate worst-case TResponse for Task A if all other tasks are running
-3. To compute the worst-case response time when all tasks are running, just add the biggest delay of Task A and the time it takes to run.
-The max delay is 21.006 ms, and Task A needs 50 ms to finish.
+- 	To compute the worst-case response time, just add the biggest delay of Task A and its run time.
+The biggest delay measured is 21.006 ms, and Task A needs 50 ms to finish.
 So, the worst-case response time is 71.006 ms.

+4. How would response time change with a preemptive scheduler?
-4. If you use a preemptive scheduler, the response time of Task A will be faster, especially if it has a high priority.
-Once Task A is ready, it does not need to wait for the current task to finish.
+If you use a preemptive scheduler, Task A will have a faster response time, especially if it has a higher priority.
+When Task A is ready, it does not need to wait for other tasks to finish.
 It can just interrupt a lower-priority task and run right away.
-This makes the delay much shorter and improves the response time.
+This makes the delay much shorter.